Carbon003/Discord-Rich-Presence-for-S2-Trickster-Online/README.md

-Features : Display status (login screen / in-game), character name, character job, character level, current map, plus a “general area” map image and a character job image.
-Please note that by default this was made for S2 game clients.
-May Need to be reworked to work on your own Private Server Clients You need to code an injector so the DLL is injected into the client, best way is to use a custom made game launcher
+# Trickster Rich Presence Client

+## ✨ Features

+- Displays player status (**Login Screen / In-Game**)
+- Shows:
+  - Character Name
+  - Character Job
+  - Character Level
+  - Current Map
+- Includes:
+  - A **general area map image**
+  - A **character job image**
+- Designed primarily for **S2 game clients**

+---

+## ⚠ Compatibility Notes

+- This project may require modifications to work with your own private server client (for example, memory pointers may differ).
+- You must create your own **DLL injector** to inject this library into the game client.
+  - The recommended approach is to use a **custom game launcher** for injection.

+---

+## 📝 Customization

-For your own use, you might want to rename the project / files to something other than PTRPC (Prifma Trickster Rich Presence Client)
+For personal use, it is recommended to rename the project and files to something other than:

-This is provided free, as is.
-See Example for use cases.
-I accept no donation or resale of this work.
+`PTRPC (Prifma Trickster Rich Presence Client)`

+This helps avoid confusion and keeps your implementation unique.

+---

+## 🖥 Architecture

+- **32-bit only** by default
+  - Can be adapted for **64-bit** with changes
+- On my server:
+  - The launcher is **32-bit** for retro-compatibility
+  - The DLL is also **32-bit**

+---

+## 📄 License & Usage

+This project is provided **free of charge** and **as-is**.
+See the examples for intended use cases.

+- ❌ No donations accepted
+- ❌ No resale permitted
+- ✅ Free for learning and personal server projects